kevinabouhanna/Overlook/README.md

   - Interactive FAQ accordion (UX)
   - Add breadcrumbs to Service page (UX)
   - Email and mobile links should be clickable (UX)
+  - Change Performance Metrics card's image (UX)

 Dev Features

 - Add primary, secondary and tertiary to colors
   - Tokenize the design system (DX)
 - Use Google's Rich Results Test or Schema Markup Validator to verify your schema markup (SEO)